Project

 Reduction or removal of branches, twigs, shoots or roots.

-Installation of a cable to reinforce the structure of a tree.
+Installation of a cable or of stiff rods to reinforce the structure of a tree.

 Sculptures